Shopify/react-native-skia/docs/docs/getting-started/installation.md

 ---

 React Native Skia brings the [Skia Graphics Library](https://skia.org/) to React Native.
-Skia serves as the graphics engine for Google Chrome and Chrome OS, Android, Flutter, Mozilla Firefox and, Firefox OS, and many other products.
+Skia serves as the graphics engine for Google Chrome and Chrome OS, Android, Flutter, Mozilla Firefox, Firefox OS, and many other products.

 :::warning